torvalds/linux/Documentation/virtual/kvm/amd-memory-encryption.rst

                 __u32 len;              /* length of memory region to encrypt */ };

-The command returns an error if the guest policy does not allow debugging.
+The command returns an error if the guest policy does not allow deging.

 9. KVM_SEV_LAUNCH_SECRET
 ------------------------